php-dev-br/laravel-doc-pt-br/billing.md

 First, add the Cashier package for Braintree to your `composer.json` file and run the `composer update` command:

-    "laravel/cashier-braintree": "~2.0"
+    "laravel/cashier-braintree": "~1.0"

 #### Service Provider

-Next, register the `Laravel\Cashier\CashierServiceProvider` [service provider](providers.md) in your `config/app.php` configuration file.
+Next, register the `Laravel\Cashier\CashierServiceProvider` [service provider](providers.md) in your `app` configuration file.

 #### Plan Credit Coupon

 Before using Cashier with Braintree, you will need to define a `plan-credit` discount in your Braintree control panel.
 This discount will be used to properly prorate subscriptions that change from yearly to monthly billing, or from monthly to yearly billing.
 The discount amount configured in the Braintree control panel can be any value you wish, as Cashier will simply override the defined amount with our own custom amount each time we apply the coupon.
-This coupon is needed since Braintree does not natively support prorating subscriptions across subscription frequencies.

 #### Database Migrations

-Before using Cashier, we'll need to [prepare the database](migrations.md).
+Before using Cashier, we'll also need to prepare the database.
 We need to add several columns to your `users` table and create a new `subscriptions` table to hold all of our customer's subscriptions:

     Schema::table('users', function ($table) {
         $table->string('braintree_id')->nullable();